jjeonda/USD/README.md

 ## Requirements
 code test setup: Ubuntu 16.04, NVIDIA Titan Xp with CUDA 9.0 and cuDNNv7, OpenCV 3.3.0

-## Dataset
-Using VOC2007 as labeled dataset and VOC2012 as unlabeled dataset.

 ## Setup
 YOLOv3 website instructions (https://pjreddie.com/darknet/yolo/)

 ## Dataset
- - We tested our algorithm using PASCAL VOC dataset.
+ - We tested our algorithm using PASCAL VOC and MS COCO dataset.
+ - Pascal VOC
     ' data root : /path/to/VOCdevkit/
     ' pseudo-label root : /path/to/VOCdevkit/VOC_PL/
+ - MS COCO
+     ' data root : /path/to/coco/
+    ' pseudo-label root : /path/to/coco_PL/

- - For SSOD (Semi-supervised learnig for object detection), we set ' VOC2007 trainset as the labeled dataset
+ - For SSOD (Semi-supervised learnig for object detection), we set
+  - Pascal VOC
+    ' VOC2007 trainset as the labeled dataset
     ' VOC2012 trainset as the unlabeled dataset
     ' VOC2007 testset for evaluation
+  - MS COCO
+    ' coco2014 validset (co-35k) as the labeled dataset
+    ' coco2014 trainset (co-80k) as the unlabeled dataset
+    ' coco2014 mini-val for evaluation

  -  list is included in our code
     ' trainval_VOC2007.txt (L) + trainval_VOC2012.txt (Un)  ===> FOR SSOD : trainval_VOC0712.txt